 We negotiate technology contracts concerning AI/ML tools and other technologies, helping businesses to leverage existing procurement protocols and information security processes in the technology space.
 We work to negotiate critical terms in AI contracts, including data ownership and use rights, representations and warranties for data models, transparency, and audit rights, including bias audit assessment requirements, liability and indemnification provisions addressing legal, reputational, and organizational risks of deploying a vendor AI/ML tool.
 We work with clients to evaluate Tech E&O and other potential insurance coverage options to mitigate risk.

-Building out AI Governance Function & Addressing Data Privacy
+Building out Artificial Intelligence Governance Function & Addressing Data Privacy

 AI governance is the ability to direct, manage and monitor the AI activities of an organization.
 Our team works with businesses to develop internal, enforceable policies and procedures; external notices and rights protocols; and cross-functional compliance team to be responsible stakeholders for business AI deployment.
 We draft internal AI Governance Policies to sets forth standards for pre-deployment evaluation (design, testing), use parameters and metrics, and post-deployment model validation for all AI/ML tools will make sense.
 We also work with businesses to identify measures for continuous monitoring for fairness, quality, and technical drift or creep, and will set forth the organization’s strategy for AI oversight.